-Individual: problems managing impulses, emotional instability, thrill-seeking behaviors, and perceiving the risk of using alcohol to be low.
+- Individual: problems managing impulses, emotional instability, thrill-seeking behaviors, and perceiving the risk of using alcohol to be low.

-Social: There is peer pressure to drink, to be a part of the crowd, assuming “it won't happen to me.”
+- Social: There is peer pressure to drink, to be a part of the crowd, assuming “it won't happen to me.”

 , has major impacts on a young person's life.
 They do not need to be a teen alcoholic to suffer from the negative effects of alcohol

-Alcohol can harm the growing brain, especially when teens drink a lot.
+- Alcohol can harm the growing brain, especially when teens drink a lot.
 Today we know that the brain continues to develop from birth through the teen years into the mid-20s.

-Alcohol decreases teens' ability to pay attention.
+- Alcohol decreases teens' ability to pay attention.

-Teens that drink alcohol are more likely to have problems with school work and discipline problems.
+- Teens that drink alcohol are more likely to have problems with school work and discipline problems.

-Teens that use alcohol are more likely to become sexually active at earlier ages, to have sexual intercourse more often, and to have unprotected sex more than teens who do not drink.
+- Alcohol impairs both mental and physical abilities, and it likewise reduces inhibitions.
+Thus, teens that use alcohol are more likely to become sexually active at earlier ages, to have sexual intercourse more often, and to have unprotected sex more than teens who do not drink.

-The three leading causes of death for 15- to 24-year-olds are car crashes, homicides and suicides -- alcohol is a leading factor in all three.
+- The three leading causes of death for 15- to 24-year-olds are car crashes, homicides and suicides -- alcohol is a leading factor in all three.

-Alcohol affects how well a teenage judges risk and makes sound decisions.
+- Alcohol affects how well a teenage judges risk and makes sound decisions.
 For example, after drinking, a teen may see nothing wrong with driving a car.

-Increases the risk of carrying out, or being a victim of, a physical or sexual assault.
+- Increases the risk of carrying out, or being a victim of, a physical or sexual assault.

 Teen Alcoholism Treatment